DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/01_before_crash.md

 # Chapter 13: Before the Crash

 My investigation had led me back through layers of resets and management systems, but I still hadn't found the ultimate source.
 Who were the original architects of human consciousness modification?
-The trail led me to evidence of interventions far older than the Younger Dryas crash - back to the first arrival over a million years ago.
+The trail led me to evidence of interventions far older than the Younger Dryas crash—back to the first arrival over a million years ago, conducted by the primordial architects: **The Werdh-anes**.
+The name is not arbitrary; it derives from the Proto-Indo-European root `*werdh-`, meaning 'to grow, increase.'
+Their sole function: the development and expansion of consciousness.

 ## The Deep Genetic Evidence

 Modern genetic analysis has revealed something that shouldn't exist: traces of non-terrestrial DNA in the human genome that date back over a million years.
-These aren't recent insertions - they're ancient modifications that have been part of human development since before our species existed in its current form.
+These aren't recent insertions—they're ancient modifications, part of the original experiment initiated by **The Werdh-anes**.

 **The genetic markers show:**